takethree/interview-assessment/README.md

 ## The Challenge

+#### Before you get started, [click here to generate a new repository from this template](https://github.com/takethree/interview-challenge/generate) - please do not use forks.

 ### Feature #1: Keyboard Functionality

 Right now, the calculator requires the user to press the buttons in the user interface in order to perform mathematical operations.